sal515/silabs_multiprotocol/README.md

 - The logs from the NCP Z3Gateway mode shoud be automatically stored in the **`run`** directory of the Z3Gateway Project in the PATH=`<path>silabs_multiprotocol/src/test_lin32_Z3Gateway/run/Z3Gateway_RCP_Log.txt`

-- Use the sender Node with the MFGLIG library to send Tone/random packets in the controlled enviornment
+- Use the sender Node with the MFGLIG library to send Tone/random packets in the controlled environment
   - Commands to send the MFGLIB packets

     ```text